HotpotDesign/api-examples/README.md

 pollAndRenderUrl(url);

 function pollAndRenderUrl(url) {
 	// Set how often to poll @url.
-Do not set lower than 5000. const pollDuration = 5000;
+If set lower than 70000, your account will incur S3 charges. const pollDuration = 70000;

 	// Create an interval to check @url every @pollDuration milliseconds. const interval = setInterval(async () => {